-But what about twin pregnancies, which involve lthe arrival of twins?
+But what about twin pregnancies, which involve the arrival of twins?
 While having a baby is already quite an adventure for the mother-to-be, a twin pregnancy is not without consequences, whether in terms of medical care or the new rhythm of life.
-In this article, you'll find out everything you need to know about the formation of twins, the appropriate medical follow-up and the risks involved.
+In this article, you'll find out everything you need to know about the formation of twins, the medical care required and the risks involved.

 What is a twin pregnancy?